nimh-dsst/dsst-etl/README.md

 ### Database Setup

+Prior to running any services, the user must create the database specified in the .mockenv/.env file.
+The database is named `pdx` by default.
 To set up the database for this project, follow these steps:

 1. **Create the Database**:
    - If the database does not exist, you need to create it.
 This can be done using a database client or command line tool specific to your database system.
 For example, using PostgreSQL, you might run: